Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Matched setting: a formal lower-bound on noise stability and generalization

 \section{Matched setting: a formal lower-bound on noise stability and generalization}

 Our first result provides a lower bound on the generalization error in the setting where the training and test distributions of the inputs are both uniform on the Boolean hypercube, i.e., the ``matched setting''.
-We directly relate the generalization error achieved by GD, or SGD with large batch-size, to the complexity of the task, providing theoretical support to the empirical claim made in~\cite{Zhang2021PointerVR}.
-The latter work used the noise sensitivity whereas we use here the noise stability ($\Stab_{\delta}[f]$), as a dual measure of the target function complexity. \begin{defin}[Noise stability] Let $f:\{\pm 1\}^n \to \bR$ and $\delta \in [0,1/2]$.
+We directly relate the generalization error achieved by GD, or SGD with large batch-size, to the complexity of the task, providing theoretical support to the empirical claim in~\cite{Zhang2021PointerVR}, that complex tasks are more difficult to learn for GD/SGD on neural networks.
+The latter work used the noise sensitivity as a dual measure of the target function complexity, whereas we use here the noise stability ($\Stab_{\delta}[f]$). \begin{defin}[Noise stability] Let $f:\{\pm 1\}^n \to \bR$ and $\delta \in [0,1/2]$.
 Let $X$ be uniformly distributed on the Boolean $n$-dimensional hypercube, and let $Y$ be formed from $X$ by flipping each bit independently with probability $\delta$.
 We define the $\delta$-noise stability of $f$ by $\Stab_{\delta}[f] := \E_{(X,Y)}[f(X) \cdot f(Y)]$. \end{defin}

 Intuitively, $\Stab_\delta[f]$ measures how stable the output of $f$ is to a perturbation that flips each input bit with probability $\delta$, independently.
 The noise stability can be easily related to the noise sensitivity $\NS_\delta[f]$\footnote{Specifically, for binary-valued functions, $\NS_\delta[f] = \frac 12 - \frac 12 \Stab_\delta[f]$.}, used in~\cite{Zhang2021PointerVR}.